colinfabre/b2spm/README.md

 where:
 - $$pp_{cshd}(doy)$$ effective photoperiod (in hours) for the given doy, modulated by the surrounding topography

-As this whole process can be very computationally expensive (around 20 hours for the 808 DRIAS points of the alpine arc for one year), it's disabled by default and the real photoperiod is calculated as the theoretical photoperiod moderated by the topography cast shadowing at noon.
-However, the parameter `hourly_cshd` can be set to TRUE in order to calculate a more precise real photoperiod moderated by the topography cast shadowing at the different hours mentionned above.
+As this whole process can be very computationally expensive (around 20 hours for the 808 DRIAS points of the alpine arc for one year), there are 3 precision levels:
+- `precision = 1` means the photoperiod is computed as a constant through a 15-days window.
+- `precision = 2` means the cast shadows are daily computed at 12.00 (minimum shadowing).
+- `precision = 3` means the cast shadows are daily computed throughout the course of the sun (at 06.00, 09.00, 12.00, 15.00 and 18.00); in that case, expect the computation time to be multiplied by 2.5 from `precision = 2`.

 ## Usage Example